Skip to content

 10. How can I get a reference?

+One of the final questions to ask if your role is made redundant is about obtaining a reference.
 Your employer probably will have a process for providing references.
 Make sure your current job is on record rather than a previous one.

 Some organisations only provide a statement of services.
 If they do provide references hopefully your line manager (or someone who knows your work) will have some input.